Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Conclusion

-There are several hindrances which detract from the accuracy of this method, such as the queue system of the quantum devices from their open access platform as well as the lack of direct control over the compilation of the quantum circuits to executable qubit control.
-The method is also susceptible to external influences such as stochastic noise and hardware impurities, which are a fault of NISQ devices in general, which also detracts from the reliability in scenarios which require high accuracy.
-Despite these shortcomings, this method serves as a proof of concept of subsystem Markovian tomography which can be stitched together to provide a mapping of qubit dynamics in larger systems without the exponential growth in difficulty associated with full quantum tomography.
+This method serves as a proof of concept of subsystem Markovian tomography, which can be stitched together to provide a mapping of qubit dynamics in larger systems without the exponential growth in difficulty of full quantum tomography.

-Many more improvements can be made to this method, such as assisting the performance with machine learning methods, and performing more accurate calibration and tomography to mitigate any external errors which are unavoidable in open access NISQ devices, or finding mechanisms to improve qubit coherence times.
-This work also opens a new path for further investigation into more generalised models which can uncover finer details which are typically suppressed in approximation, such as qubit frequency vectors and coupling tensors, but could prove crucial in further quantum engineering in the path to fault-tolerance.\\
+More improvements can be made to this method in future works, such as assisting the performance with machine learning methods\cite{Baum2021,Naicker2022} and performing more accurate calibration and tomography to mitigate any external errors which are unavoidable in open-access NISQ devices\cite{Wittler2021,Helsen2022}, or finding mechanisms to improve qubit coherence times.
+Additional improvements which are currently being researched are the inclusions of more comprehensive noise models which account for phenomena such as cross-talk\cite{Zhou2023}.
+This work also opens a new path for further investigation into more generalised models, which can uncover finer details that are typically suppressed in approximation, such as qubit frequency vectors and coupling tensors, but could prove crucial in further quantum engineering in the path to fault-tolerance.